 - H2 H2 H3 H3 including English and 2 Sciences at Higher and Ordinary level Maths and Physics at 02

 - IB Diploma

 - 24 points must include a Science and English.
 Physics is recommended at standard level

 - BTEC Extended Diploma

-- in Science/Applied Science DMM plus GCSE English, Maths and Physics or Double Science at C/4
+- in Science/Applied Science DMM plus GCSE English, Maths at B/6 or Double Science at BB/66

-- Access to Radiography.
-Science-based HNC with B in the graded unit.
+- Science-based HNC with B in the graded unit.
 Applicants must also hold physics, literacy and numeracy equivalent to National 5 level, with English being preferred at Higher level.
 Communications 4 and Literature 1 are acceptable in lieu of Higher English.

 - Before applying it is advisable to visit a Radiotherapy department.